joram-berger/lydiff/documentation.md

 ## Requirements

-For Ubuntu and other Debian based Linux distributions, all requirements can be installed via `sudo apt install python3 python3-yaml imagemagick lilypond meld`.
+For Ubuntu and other Debian based Linux distributions, all requirements can be installed via `sudo apt install python3 imagemagick lilypond`.

-`python3-yaml` is an optional dependency that is only required when using a configuration file.
+#### Optional dependencies

+* For using a configuration file `python3-yaml` is required.
+* For the execution of a diff of the sources a diff tool (e.g. `meld`) has to be present.
+* If `pdftk` is installed multi-page comparison files are collated to a single PDF

 ## Installation